dhicks6345789/docs-to-markdown/slideshow/processSlideshow.md

 ### Installation

-The web page component can simply be used as a single-page web application in your own projects - just download the "slideshowIndex.html" file.
+The web page component can simply be used as a single-page web application in your own projects - just download the "slideshowIndex.html" file, include it in your own code or repository if you want.
 It is self-contained, any Javascript code or CSS styles are included in the one file.

 ### Usage